HL7/davinci-crd/input/pagecontent/deviations.md

 *  Payer services providing more than one type of coverage requirement information/guidance **SHOULD** expose configuration options allowing clients to dynamically control what information is returned by the service.

 #### Hook configuration extension
-An extension called `davinci-crd.configuration` will define a second configuration object that will contain an array of codes and values corresponding to the configuration options configured within the CRD Client.
+<p class="modified-content">An extension called <a href="StructureDefinition-CDSHookServiceRequestExtensionRequestConfig.html">davinci-crd.configuration</a> will define a second configuration object that will contain an array of codes and values corresponding to the configuration options configured within the CRD Client.</p>

 For example, the hook [HTTP Request]({{site.data.fhir.ver.cdshooks}}/index.html#http-request_1) would look like this: